Erkan-Kaban/TerminalApp/README.md

 5. From here we can run blackjack by executing the shell script by entering the command

     `./blackjack.sh`
-6. From here we check if you've installed the dependecies required and will run the game with prompts.
+6. From here the script will automatically check for you, if you have installed the necessary dependencies, it will then check if you've created a virtual environment for the game also, once all these needs have been met the main menu will run.
+The second time around you run the game it won't take as long as you've already made your required virtual environment.